EficodeDemoOrg/copilot-python-data-analysis/exercises/copilot-advanced-mode-b.md

 **Important:** These exercises are designed for agent-driven development.
 Choose based on your comfort level with delegating implementation to AI while maintaining strategic oversight.

+*📖 Reference `copilot-cheatsheet.md` for advanced context variables and commands useful in agent workflows*

 **Exercise 1: Intelligent Refactoring Agent** *(Estimated: 3-4 hours with agent)*
 - **Complexity:** High - Full architectural transformation
 - **Agent Autonomy:** High - Requires sophisticated planning and execution